techservicesillinois/elmr/README.md

 ### Application Does Not Run

 If the web application is not running, check `elmr/logs/catalina.out` for any log messages logged at `SEVERE` and look for anything related to `elmr` not starting.
 You will then check `elmr/logs/localhost-yyyy-mm-dd.log` for messages and stack traces for any unhandled exceptions.
+When errors occur, they will usually be when application listeners are started and data is being cached.

 ### Attributes Are Not Visible in the Application